These healthy pumpkin brownies are not only decadently chocolatey, they are gluten-free, dairy-free and low carb as well. Guilt free pleasure!

 I used a granulated erythritol stevia blend.
 But any 1:1 sugar substitute will work.
 You can use monk fruit sweetener, allulose, xylitol or even Swerve.
 For paleo pumpkin brownies, use coconut sugar.
 Maple syrup is too liquid for this recipe.

 No, this recipe needs to be baked.
-For a microwave version, check out this easy Low Carb Chocolate Pumpkin Mug Cake.
+For a microwave version, check out this easy chocolateyย Keto Pumpkin Mug Cake.

-I have not tested this recipe with oat flour or gluten-free all purpose flour as I only use low carb flours in my recipes.
+I have not tested this recipe with oat flour or gluten-free all-purpose flour yet.
 You would have to experiment with the quantities.

 Tried this recipe?
 Give it a star rating below!